Contracts & Deposits

 Further info can be found on NI Direct

 Disputes over deposits should be addressed directly to the Dispute Resolution Service in the Tenancy Deposit Scheme that your deposit has been secured in.
-The Department for Social Development has appointed three scheme administrators to operate the scheme.
+The Department for Communities has appointed three scheme administrators to operate the scheme.
 They are:

 - TDS Northern Ireland - The largest provider in the market.
 Find out more here.